From the simplest clues, a character can take shape.

 How your character engages with the different people in his family, friends, and new people will show different facets of his character.

-The friends he hangs around with will also show his tendencies and character.
+The friends he associates with will also reveal some his tendencies and character.
 The expression ‘birds of a feather flock together’ can play a factor in the character’s personality.

 - Include appearance, clothes, and even sundry items.